glaciology/OGRE/README.md

 - LED_INDICATORS, if false, will disable all LEDs, excluding those present during initialization.
 - MEASURE_BATTERY, if true, battery voltage is measured/monitored, and the instrument will be put to sleep when voltage dips below 10.9V (OR as defined by user in BAT_SHUTDOWN_V).
 System will restart when voltage measured above ~11.2V (or 0.5V above BAT_SHUTDOWN_V).
 - STATION_NAME is a number between 0000 and zzzz (no special characters, please!), and will be appended to the timestamped file names for each GNSS file.
 - MEASURE_RATE is frequency of epoch solutions logged to SD card: 1 = 1 solution per second, 15 = 1 solution per 15 seconds.
+Range is .5 to 60 (seconds).

-OPERATION:
+BASIC OPERATION:
 Insert the uSD card (with or without CONFIG & EPOCH files), then connect battery to +/- sides of the screw terminal.
 The system will attempt to initialize and following LED indicators will flash:
   - 1 Hz Blinks: System acquiring GPS time and attempting to sync real time clock (RTC).
   - 10 rapid Blinks: System Configuration Complete!